 Hatzisavvidou, S. (2015) ‘An Ethos Against Scarcity: Sketching an Ethic of Care and Dike for Late Modernity’.
 Ethics and the Environment, 20, 2, pp.24-47.

 Social Media: https://twitter.com/DrSophiaH

-Job Title: Student, Social Media Editor for the Monroe Group
+Job Title: MA Student, Social Media Editor for the Monroe Group